MSRConnections/Azure-training-course/Content/Image Processing/Azure Image Processing HOL.md

     _Creating a container_

+1. If you are working with the cell data, type  "celldata" (without quotation marks) into the box that appears under **Blob Containers**.
+Then press Enter to create a new container named "celldata".

+If you are working with the bcc / hpcnone dataset follow the instructions below -
 1. Type "images_bcc" (without quotation marks) into the box that appears under **Blob Containers**.
 Then press Enter to create a new container named "images_bcc".
     ![Creating an "images_bcc" container](Images/create-images-container.png)